Dashotz/Social_Media_Dashboard/README.md

 ### Adding New Platforms

+1. Add platform to `lib/constants.ts`
-1. Add platform to `SocialMediaStats` interface in `lib/socialMediaAPI.ts`
+2. Add platform to `SocialMediaStats` interface in `lib/socialMediaAPI.ts`
-2. Create fetch function for the new platform
+3. Create fetch function for the new platform
-3. Add platform icon and colors to component files
 4. Update character limits in `PostScheduler.tsx`

+## 📱 Responsive Design

+The dashboard is fully responsive and adapts to different screen sizes:
+- **Desktop**: Full sidebar navigation with all features
+- **Tablet**: Responsive grid layouts (2 columns)
+- **Mobile**: Dropdown menu for navigation, single column layouts

+## ⚠️ GitHub Pages Limitations

+Since GitHub Pages is static hosting:
+- ✅ All frontend features work perfectly
+- ✅ Mock data works (fetched client-side)
+- ❌ API routes converted to client-side (no server)
+- ❌ Scheduled posts stored in localStorage (demo only)

+For production with server-side features, consider:
+- Vercel
+- Netlify
+- Railway
+- Or a separate backend API

 ## 📝 License

 MIT License - feel free to use this project for personal or commercial purposes.

+## 🙏 Acknowledgments

+Built with Next.js, TypeScript, Chart.js, and Tailwind CSS.